w3c/ColorWeb-CG/hdr-in-png-requirements.md

 ### Decoder

-If the image contains a `cICP` chunk and will be rendered to a display or surface that supports `cICP`, then the PNG decoder shall ignore any `gAMA`, `cHRM`, `iCCP`, and `iCCN` chunks and use the `cICP` chunk instead.
-Otherwise, when a `iCCN` chunk is present, PNG decoders that recognize it and are capable of colour management shall ignore any `gAMA`, `cHRM`, and `cICP` chunks and use the `iCCN` chunk instead and interpret it according to [ICC] or [ICC-2010] as appropriate.
+The `iCCN` chunk should be interpreted according to [ICC] or [ICC-2010] as appropriate.
 PNG decoders that are used in an environment that is incapable of full-fledged colour management shall use the `gAMA` and `cHRM` chunks if present.

-#### Codestream

-A PNG datastream shall contain at most one embedded profile, whether specified explicitly with an `iCCP` or `iCCN` chunk or implicitly with an `sRGB` chunk.

 ## References